Skip to content

 • Communication via newline-delimited JSON over stdin/stdout (see ADR-002 below).

-• Best tool for each job — Go for networking, Python for analysis
+• Best tool for each job — Go for networking, Python remains an option for AST-heavy analysis

-• Python engine is independently runnable for debugging
+• Optional Python engine remains independently runnable for debugging

 Trade-offs & Mitigations

-• Two language ecosystems to maintain (Go modules + pip)
+• Two language ecosystems to maintain (Go modules + pip when Python is opted in)

 • IPC contract documented and tested end-to-end in CI